 Hey Diddle Diddle

-Most of the things that happen in this classic rhyme are just silly—a trait we want our children to learn and laugh with.
-The repetition and rhythmic pace this rhyme takes also help with diction and communicative skills.
+Most things in this classic rhyme are just silly—a trait we want our children to learn and laugh with.
+This rhyme’s repetition and rhythmic pace also help with diction and communicative skills.

 Hickory Dickory Dock

-This sensory nursery rhyme allows us, as the adult, to run the mouse up and down, and it creates a sensory experience for our little one as well.
+This sensory nursery rhyme allows us, as adults, to run the mouse up and down, creating a sensory experience for our little ones.
 Once they grow, the concept of time, sequencing, and counting are all skills being promoted.

 Pop!
 Goes the Weasel

 The fun pace of this nursery rhyme will have your little one asking for more.
 Using it to promote popping out at them is a great game to help with separation anxiety, silliness, and not being scared by sudden surprises.